FarmBot-Docs/farmbot-genesis/v1.6/bom/electronics-and-wiring/peripheral-lead.md

 {%
 include callout.html
 type="info"
-title="Quantities may vary"
-content="Genesis and Genesis XL v1.6 kits shipped before July of 2022 included 2 of these peripheral leads.
-Due to global supply chain disruptions, kits shipped on or after July of 2022 did not include any peripheral leads."
+title="Quantity and connector may vary" content="Genesis and Genesis XL v1.6 kits shipped before July of 2022 included two peripheral leads with the larger connector.
+Due to global supply chain disruptions, kits shipped after July of 2022 did not include any peripheral leads.
+Kits shipped in January 2023 and later included a new revision of the part with a smaller connector."
 %}